juampi92/Zatacka.js/README.md

-Zataka.js
+Zatacka.js
 =========

-Javascript implementation of the game Zataka
+Javascript implementation of the game Zatacka